 Since Vilagarcía was founded, it has always remained deeply devoted to the sea, thus, once in Vilagarcía, a visit to the port is a must.
 From the muelle de pasajeros, or passenger quay, where the street is pedestrianized, the size of the port can be seen to its full extent.
-Also heading towards the north, it is the recreational port, with nearly five hundred sailing berths which makes it one of the best in Galicia, and continuing in this direction we come across the A Concha and Compostela Beaches and the Cortegada Island.
+Also heading towards the north, it is the marina, with nearly five hundred sailing berths which makes it one of the best in Galicia, and continuing in this direction we come across the A Concha and Compostela Beaches and the Cortegada Island.

 As we continue along the recreational area of the port, visitors can enjoy the two-kilometre promenade which joins the towns of Vilagarcía and Carril alongside the coast, from the Concha beach to the Carril clam farms passing by the Compostela beach.